thomasmueller/bau-lang/README.md

         println(i)
         i += 1

-`break` exits a loop.
-It may have a condition:
+`break` exits a loop. `continue` restarts.
+They may have a condition:

     # prints 1 to 4
     for i := range(1, 10)